KongHack/ORM/README.md

 New Features in V2
   - Multi-Primary key support!
-  - Autoloading of common via config/config.ini
+  - Auto-loading of common via config file

 ### Version
 2.1.0